Description and Biology

 Multi-colored Asian lady beetles, Harmonia axyridis, are about 1/4 inch long.
 They vary greatly in appearance.
 Some have yellowish or orange forewings.
 Some have beige forewings and there are some bright reddish orange Harmonia lady beetles.
 They usually have 10 black spots on the forewings, but some have fewer spots or have small, faded spots, and some have no spots at all.
 The larvae are small, alligator-shaped, spiny black and yellow insects that feed voraciously on aphids and other insects too slow to get out of the way.
 During the spring and summer, Harmonia lady beetles feed on aphids in gardens, meadows and trees.
 This Asian species was introduced into California in 1916 and into the rest of the United States and parts of Canada from 1978 to 1982.
 Releases were also made in Georgia, Louisiana, Mississippi, Maryland, Connecticut, and Delaware.
 For several years afterward Harmonia lady beetles could not be found and were thought to have failed to establish.
 It is thought that our current Harmonia descended from those released in 1978-82.
 Some thought those died out and the multi-colored Asian lady beetles troubling folks now descended from an accidental introduction into New Orleans in 1987 or '88.

 During the spring and summer, multi-colored Asian lady beetles feed on aphids in gardens, meadows, and trees.
 But in the fall, they sometimes congregate on the sunny sides of houses and on porches or in garages.
 As the afternoons cool off, some of these beetles make they way indoors.
 If squashed the beetles may stain fabric and painted surfaces.
 Some people have reported receiving a mild "nip" by beetles that have landed on them.
-There have been concerns that large numbers of beetles may possibly cause air quality problems indoors that could trigger allergies and/or asthmatic reactions.
+Allergists are concerned that large numbers of beetles may possibly cause air quality problems indoors that could trigger allergies and/or asthmatic reactions.

 It is amazing how little tolerance many people have to lady beetles inside the house.
 Folks love them in the garden but hate them inside.
 We do not recommend spraying Harmonia lady beetles.
 It is better to gently sweep them up and return them outdoors.
 If large numbers of these insects continue to invade a house, it probably means that the weatherstripping around the doors and windows needs repair.
 One encouraging aspect of multicolored Asian lady beetle biology is that they are victims of various predators and parasites so that a population may be locally abundant, but after a year or two, the numbers of Harmonia lady beetles drops off dramatically.